Critical Thinking Competency Exam

 - The registration confirmation will be sent to your WSU email address.
 If it does not appear in your inbox, check your junk or spam folders.

-- If you have not received this confirmation more than one hour after receiving the payment confirmation, send an email to firstname.lastname@example.org.
+- If you have not received this confirmation more than one hour after receiving the payment confirmation, or have any questions, send an email to firstname.lastname@example.org.

 2. In Person Registration: ***NOT CURRENTLY AVAILABLE If you wish to pay your test fee(s) with a check, money order, or WSU OneCard, come to Testing, Evaluation and Research Services, Room 686 Student Center Building, 5221 Gullen Mall (click here for map).
 Make your check or money order payable to Wayne State University.
 You may also use our public computer to make your credit card payment.
 Cash will not be accepted.